fairDataSociety/bmt-js/README.md

   * address()                     # gives back the calculated chunk address of file data
   * span()                        # serialized span value of the file
   * bmt()                         # gives back the Binary Merkle Tree of the file data
+* ChunkedFileDeferred
+  * payload                       # the passed byte stream with which the object was initialized.
+  * leafChunks                    # data chunks stream of the file data
+  * rootChunk                     # promise that resolves topmost chunk in the file BMT
+  * address                       # promise of the calculated chunk address of file data
+  * bmt                           # stream of the Binary Merkle Tree of the file data (levels are separated by an empty chunk)
 * ChunkInclusionProof             # groups chunk inclusion proof segments and span value of a chunk
 * ChunkAddress                    # chunk address resulted from BMT hashing of data.
 It is used also fole FileAddress
 * Span                            # span value in byte format.
 Indicates how much data subsumed under the Chunk/File